Relative benefits of different active learning methods to conceptual physics learning

-We examine classroom activities because previous studies have found an overall positive correlation between the intensity of an active learning method (e.g., percentage of class time spent on lecturing versus active learning) and student understanding~\cite{rogers2015implementing,keiner2010interactive}.
-Researchers have also investigated more specific classroom activities (i.e., behaviors within the broader umbrella of ``active learning"), documenting high variability in the ways that different instructors implement the same active learning method~\cite{turpen2009not,wood2016characterizing,commeford2022characterizing}.
-One study, for example, identified that even among instructors at the same institution who all use Peer Instruction, the amount of time given to students to answer the clicker questions and the amount of time the instructor spent explaining the answers varied widely~\cite{turpen2009not}.
-The latter studies, however, do not link specific instructional activities to conceptual learning--they only measure and characterize the frequencies of the activities.
-Yet, it is plausible that there are relative benefits of particular activities to student conceptual understanding.
-One prior study of introductory biology courses, for example, identified that worksheets coincided with larger conceptual learning gains than other types of groupwork (e.g., clicker questions)~\cite{weir2019small}.
-We characterize specific classroom activities and compare them to student conceptual learning for the four active learning methods studied here to investigate this possible relationship in physics contexts.
+We examine classroom activities because prior studies have found an overall positive correlation between the extent of active learning used (e.g., percentage of class time spent on lecturing versus active learning) and student understanding~\cite{rogers2015implementing,keiner2010interactive,prather2009national}.
+Previous research has also identified that the names of active learning methods may not clearly map onto instructional practices~\cite{vishnubhotla2024use,turpen2009not,wood2016characterizing,commeford2022characterizing}.
+One study, for example, observed that even among instructors at the same institution who all used Peer Instruction, the amount of time given to students to answer the clicker questions and the amount of time the instructor spent explaining the answers varied widely~\cite{turpen2009not}.
+The latter studies, however, do not link specific instructional activities to conceptual learning -- they only measure and characterize the frequencies of the activities.
+Yet, it is plausible that there are relative benefits of particular activities within an active learning method to student conceptual understanding~\cite{weir2019small}.
+We empirically characterize classroom activities (i.e., rather than relying on the method names to infer classroom activities) and compare them to student conceptual learning for the four active learning methods studied here to investigate this relationship.

-\textit{Data Collection--}We recruited 31 introductory physics and astronomy instructors from 28 different institutions to participate in the study.
-All courses were first-semester courses (e.g., mechanics) in which the instructor self-reported using ISLE, Peer Instruction, Tutorials, or SCALE-UP.
-The institutions include both public and private universities and a range of research-intensive and undergraduate-focused universities (see Table~\ref{tab:institutioninfo} in End Matter).
+We recruited the instructors of 31 introductory physics and astronomy courses at 28 different institutions to participate in the study.
+All courses were first-semester courses (e.g., mechanics) in which the instructor self-reported using Peer Instruction, ISLE, Tutorials, or SCALE-UP.
+The institutions include both public and private universities and a range of research-intensive and undergraduate-focused universities (Supplementary Information Table 2).
 Institutions also span most geographic regions of the continental United States.
 Three institutions are Hispanic-serving and one institution is a women's college.